 There’s no question that the product itself has to be competitive, priced right and deliver superior value.
 But, beyond the product itself, several factors can make the difference in, a much sought after, loyal customer.
 Here’s our top 7:

-1. Convenience.
-When buying consumer products, many loyal customers stray simply because the store where they regularly buy your product ran out or doesn’t carry it any more.
+When buying consumer products, many loyal customers stray simply because the store where they regularly buy your product ran out or doesn’t carry it anymore.
 They may still prefer your product, but after all, there are other brands in stock and they don’t have time to chase your product down.

-3. Customer Service.
 The way your company stands behind its products can be as valuable as the product itself.
-A good warranty and swift resolution of issues keeps customers, who may have had a disappointing experience, buying your product.
+A good warranty and swift resolution of issues keep customers, who may have had a disappointing experience, buying your product.

-4. Personal Relationships.
-The way customers are treated by third parties, such as sales persons, store clerks, or your own representatives can make or break customer loyalty.
+The way customers are treated by third parties, such as salespersons, store clerks, or your own representatives can make or break customer loyalty.
 Many don’t buy your product so much as they “buy” the person who sold it to them.

-5. Rewards.
 Customers want some consideration for continuing to do business with you, especially when they have other options.
-Offering savings, bonuses, and other forms of special attention to your loyal customers can not only keep them from going elsewhere, but may be the reason they recommend you to their friends.
+Offering savings, bonuses, and other forms of special attention to your loyal customers can not only keep them from going elsewhere but may be the reason they recommend you to their friends.

-6. Reputation.
 How your product plays in the media, both commercial and social, can influence long-term relationships.
-Your companies financial, labor, and sourcing practices are now subject to the scrutiny of an increasing transparent world where consumers realize that they vote with their purchases.
+Your companies financial, labor, and sourcing practices are now subject to the scrutiny of an increasingly transparent world where consumers realize that they vote with their purchases.

 Who We Are